MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 ![](https://github.com/rstudio/hex-stickers/raw/master/thumbs/lubridate.png)

 For easier date and time processing we'll be using the `lubridate` package.

-View the big cheatsheet [here](https://rawgit.com/rstudio/cheatsheets/master/lubridate.pdf).
-It's a great reference for any time you are trying to manipulate dates or timezones in your data.
+View the big cheatsheet **[HERE](https://rawgit.com/rstudio/cheatsheets/master/lubridate.pdf)**.

+It's a great reference when you are trying to manipulate dates or timezones in your data.

 <br>